Ally Walker: Career

 In 2002, Walker returned to star in and produce the ABC pilot comedy called My Wonderful Life, which was not picked up.
 In 2005, she released a documentary film For Norman...
 Wherever You Are as director and producer, which screened at several film festivals.
 She returned to the New York stage, appearing in a number of Off-Broadway productions.
 From 2005 to 2010, Walker played many guest roles on television, including Sleeper Cell, ER, The Shield, Boston Legal, Law & Order, CSI: Crime Scene Investigation, Southland, and Law & Order: Special Victims Unit.

 In 2007, Walker starred in the HBO drama series about sexual relationships, Tell Me You Love Me.
 The series was cancelled after a single season.
 In 2009, she co-starred in films Toe to Toe and Wonderful World opposite Matthew Broderick.
 From 2008 to 2010, Walker had the recurring role as ATF Agent June Stahl, a major antagonist on the FX crime drama series Sons of Anarchy.

 In 2011, Walker played the leading role in the Lifetime police drama series The Protector, which revolves around a single mother who struggles to balance her family and professional life as an LAPD homicide detective.
 The series was canceled after one season.
 In 2014, she played the mother of Chyler Leigh's lead character in the short-lived NBC police procedural, Taxi Brooklyn.
 She made her feature scripted film directing and writing debut with Sex, Death and Bowling starring Selma Blair.
 In 2015, she was cast in the recurring roles in the Netflix crime drama Longmire, and USA Network thriller, Colony.
 Most recently she appeared as Captain Ava Lafrey in the short-lived Fox horror-comedy sitcom Ghosted from 2017-2018.

+In September 2025, Walker was a guest on the Off the Shelf podcast.